refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ## Creating a live provider

-We will build **"Ably Live Provider"** of [`@pankod/refine-ably`](https://github.com/pankod/refine/tree/master/packages/ably) from scratch to show the logic of how live provider methods interact with PubNub.
+We will build **"Ably Live Provider"** of [`@pankod/refine-ably`](https://github.com/pankod/refine/tree/master/packages/ably) from scratch to show the logic of how live provider methods interact with Ably.

 ### `subscribe`

-This method is used to subscribe to a real-time channel.
+This method is used to subscribe to a Realtime channel. **refine** subscribes to the related channels using subscribe method in supported hooks.
+This way it can be aware of data changes.

 ```ts title="liveProvider.ts"
 import { LiveProvider, LiveEvent } from "@pankod/refine";